-- 1. Personal notification forms, showing name and address of property owner notified, and signature of accepting party. - 2.
+- 1. Written notice to adjoining property owners will be verified at the time of permit application submittal.
+The applicant shall submit a copy of the notification letter and one of the following: Personal notification forms, showing name and address of property owner notified, and signature of accepting party. - 2.
 USPS certified mail return receipts, showing name and address of property owner notified, and signature of accepting party. - 3.
 When either the signed return receipt or return of the notification is delayed by USPS: - 3.1.
-A USPS tracking report indicating notification was sent by certified mail with return receipt, showing the USPS assigned tracking number and date of first attempted delivery not less than 21 days prior, and - 3.2.
+A USPS tracking report indicating notification was sent by certified mail with return receipt, showing the USPS assigned tracking number and date of first attempted delivery not less than 21 days prior, and

+- 3.2.
 A letter or form, signed by the contractor, with license information, which correlates the USPS assigned tracking number to the name and address of the notified property owner, and states that personal contact with the property owner has been unsuccessfully attempted. - 4.
 A signed affidavit that lists the name and address of the notified property owners and date of notice.
 All USPS certified mail return receipts shall be maintained on the site at all times for random inspection by the Agency.

 Section 3307.1.2 Notification for all other buildings.
-The person making or causing an excavation, demolition, or relocation shall provide written notice to the owners of adjacent properties, advising them that the excavation, demolition, or relocation is to be made, providing contact information for the person doing the excavation, demolition, or relocation and that they shall protect adjacent properties as required by Section 3307.1 of this code.
-Said notification shall be delivered not less than 10 days prior to the scheduled starting date of the excavation, demolition and/or relocation.
+The person making or causing an excavation, demolition, or relocation shall provide written notice to the owners of adjoining properties to inform them that the excavation, demolition, or relocation is to be made; shall provide contact information for the person doing the excavation, demolition, or relocation; and shall protect adjoining properties as required by Section 3307.1 of this code.
+Said notification shall be delivered not less than 10 days prior to the scheduled starting date of the excavation, demolition, and/or relocation.
+Where required by the Agency, approval of adjoining property owners shall be provided where elements extend into their property.

-At permit submittal, the applicant shall submit a copy of the notification letter and verification that the adjoining property owners were notified by submitting one of the following:
+Written notice to adjoining property owners will be verified at the time of permit application submittal.
+The applicant shall submit a copy of the notification letter and one of the following:

 - 1. Personal notification forms, showing name and address of property owner notified, and signature of accepting party. - 2.
 USPS certified mail return receipts, showing name and address of property owner notified, and signature of accepting party. - 3.
-When either the signed return receipt or return of the notification is delayed by USPS:
+When either the signed return receipt or return of the notification is delayed by USPS: - 3.1.

-- 3.1.
 A USPS tracking report indicating notification was sent by certified mail with return receipt, showing the USPS assigned tracking number and date of first attempted delivery not less than 21 days prior, and - 3.2.
 A letter or form, signed by the contractor, with license information, which correlates the USPS assigned tracking number to the name and address of the notified property owner, and states that personal contact with the property owner has been unsuccessfully attempted. - 4.
 A signed affidavit that lists the name and address of the notified property owners and date of notice.
 All USPS certified mail return receipts shall be maintained on the site at all times for random inspection by City and County representatives.